Tri-Cities Education Association for Christian Homeschoolers

 Section 4.
 Conduct of Meetings

-The President shall moderate all meetings.
+The President shall moderate all meetings or Vice President in their absence.
 All meetings should be conducted in an orderly fashion, as determined by the President.

 ARTICLE IV: Officers